 Families who opt for 4 weeks of leave/vacation pay a higher monthly fee than Families who chose the 2 week fee option.
-Vacation must be taken in a minimum increment of five consecutive work days, and Families must provide a 2 week advance notice prior to taking leave/vacation to allow billing adjustments.
+Vacation must be taken in a minimum increment of five consecutive work days (may overlap the weekends), and Families must provide a 2 week advance notice prior to taking leave/vacation to allow billing adjustments.
 A vacation credit request form is available at the front desk.